njmarchant/LBA-Alcohol_Social_Choice/README.md

 ## ✍️ Authors & Citation

-This code was primarily written by Nathan Marchant
+This code was primarily written by Nathan Marchant.
+The logical structure, custom PyMC log-likelihood, and documentation were refined through collaboration with Google's Gemini, which served as a thought partner and coding assistant.

 If you use this code or the findings from our paper, please cite the original publication: